maxpowel/sensorflow/README.md

 * Configure sensors using a friendly interface (or from file)
 * Ship to your client

-If you connect or remove sensors, just connect it to your computer and update the configuration.
+If you connect or remove sensors, just connect it to your computer and update the configuration (you could even do it from remote if that computer is connected to internet).
 Forget about writing arduino code when you dont have to!

-Now you can focus on your objetive that is fetch sensor data and process/store.
+Now you can focus on your objetive that is fetch sensor data and process/store it.